3 Steps for Building a Strong Brand Identity for Your Salon or Spa

 - Serif fonts, for example, are a timeless classic and associated with things like tradition and legacy.
 It’s no surprise that it is the most used category of font.
-If you own a salon or spa which serves an older demographic, or your if it has been a neighbourhood staple for decades, going with a serif font might work well in your favour.
+If you own a salon or spa which serves an older demographic, or your if it has been a neighborhood staple for decades, going with a serif font might work well in your favor.

-The colours chosen for your logo should also be present in your salon or spa decor, on your website and social media profiles, as well as in printed marketing materials.
-As you may know, the right colour combination can be very powerful, and spark all the right emotions and feelings for your customers: rejuvenation, beauty, relaxation, playfulness, ambition, and purity.
+The colors chosen for your logo should also be present in your salon or spa decor, on your website and social media profiles, as well as in printed marketing materials.
+As you may know, the right color combination can be very powerful, and spark all the right emotions and feelings for your customers: rejuvenation, beauty, relaxation, playfulness, ambition, and purity.

-To stay with the “keep it simple” theme, try to use no more than three colours in your salon or spa logo design, with black or white as one of them.
-Some popular colour combinations that would work well within your industry would be:
+To stay with the “keep it simple” theme, try to use no more than three colors in your salon or spa logo design, with black or white as one of them.
+Some popular color combinations that would work well within your industry would be:

-- Purple and pink: Together, these colours create a warm, playful, and ambitious palette.
+- Purple and pink: Together, these colors create a warm, playful, and ambitious palette.
 Pink brings up the energy a notch, while purple shows a sense of maturity.